Understanding fencing competitions is confusing.

 4. What if my fencer needs to borrow gear?

 Speak with Coach Greg as to ability to borrow gear.
-If the child is ready to compete, it is generally time to purchase a complete uniform and electrical gear.
+If the child is ready to compete, it is time to purchase a complete uniform and electrical gear.
 A complete uniform is knickers, underarm protector, chest protector, jacket, mask, glove, and socks that reach the knee.
 Electrical equipment for foil & saber is a lame, mask cord, two body cords, two mask cords and two electrical weapons.
 For Epee two body cords and two electrical weapons are required.

 5. How does my fencer know when his/her event is going to start?